AdBol05/mepper/README.md

     npm i

 # Usage
-Paste desired midi file into the script's directory and run index.js with it's name as the first argument and name (name to be stored inside the file and which will be then printed by firmware) as the second argument.
+Paste desired midi file into the script's directory and run index.js with it's path as the first argument.
+Optionaly you can set a different display name (stored inside the file and then printed by firmware) as the second argument.

     node index.js input.mp3 test